-Quick and Easy Healthy Banana Muffins made in the blender with whole grain oats, maple syrup, Greek yogurt and more!
-Great for breakfast and snacks, and perfect for the kids to help with.
+These Easy & Healthy Banana Muffins are made in the blender with whole grain oats, maple syrup, Greek yogurt and more!
+This banana muffin recipe is fun and simple.

 Friends, you need this super easy recipe in your life, and I'm here to give it to you!
 I love this Healthy Banana Muffin recipe made in the blender; it’s made with whole ingredients like pure maple syrup (and no other sugars), bananas, whole grain oats, and other wholesome things I don’t mind my kids eating for breakfast, lunch, and snacks.
 We added good quality chocolate chips to a few of them for fun, but you can always leave them out.